 You cannot rely on your electricity provider to highlight the terms of your cancellation fees, as it is often in the fine print.

 Businesses going through a closure can have their provider’s liquidated damages valued at zero.
-Depending on your contract, you may not pay your energy provider a cancellation fee.
-If you live in Texas, use an energy empowerment company like Power Wizard to review your contract before signing to get the perfect deal.
+Depending on your contract, you may not need to pay your energy provider a cancellation fee.

 Avoid terminating your contract prior to expiration